takemaru/dnet/README.md

 combinatorial problem solver, and fukashigi depends on two libraries (frontier method and binary decision diagrams).
-These packages are not yet available online (will be soon we believe), and so we include them in `pkg/` directory in the DNET.
-Install them as follows:
+These packages are not yet available online (will be soon we believe), and so we include them in `pkg/` in the DNET.
+Install them as follows.

 ```bash
 $ cd pkg/